 North of Tucson, within and adjacent to the corridor alternative, are large expanses of open native habitats with braided washes and high species diversity.
-The presence of a passenger rail system could result in the direct loss of up to an estimated 10,950 acres of vacant/undeveloped land, much of which would be Arizona Upland Subdivision habitat that includes suitable habitat for the ESA-listed endangered lesser long-nosed bat, Sonoran desert tortoise (ESA-listed candidate species), Tucson shovel-nosed snake (AGFD Wildlife of Special Concern, Pima County Sensitive Species), ground snake (Pima County Sensitive Species), western burrowing owl (Pima County Sensitive Species), possibly the cactus ferruginous pygmy-owl (ESA-listed petitioned); and the special management area identified by Pima County.
+The presence of a passenger rail system could result in the direct loss of up to an estimated 10,950 acres of vacant/undeveloped land, much of which would be Arizona Upland Subdivision habitat that includes suitable habitat for the ESA-listed endangered lesser long-nosed bat, Sonoran desert tortoise (candidate conservation agreement [CCA] species), Tucson shovel-nosed snake (AGFD Wildlife of Special Concern, Pima County Sensitive Species), ground snake (Pima County Sensitive Species), western burrowing owl (Pima County Sensitive Species), possibly the cactus ferruginous pygmyowl (ESA-listed petitioned); and the special management area identified by Pima County.
 The lesser long-nosed bat feeds on the flowers and fruits of saguaro and agaves.
 Tortoise habitat is typically associated with rocky slopes and outcrops, and the quality of this habitat increases closer to Picacho Peak and the Picacho Mountains, the location of an AGFD long-term population monitoring plot.
 The effects of reducing or fragmenting tortoise home ranges and possibly cutting off access of tortoises to important resources (e.g., burrows, water collection sites, and feeding areas) by the presence of a passenger rail system is unknown.
-As the Sonoran desert tortoise is an ESA-listed candidate species, a decision on the ESA listing status of the species is pending; by court order, USFWS is to reach a decision on whether or not to list the tortoise as threatened or endangered and to propose critical habitat by the end of federal fiscal year (i.e., September 30) 2016.
-ADOT is entering a conservation partnership with land management agencies and USFWS to address desert tortoise conservation issues.
+ADOT has entered into a conservation partnership with land management agencies and USFWS to address desert tortoise conservation issues.
 The Tucson shovel-nosed snake is found in sandy washes; the ground snake occupies desert flats, rocky hillsides, and river bottoms with harder substrates; the pygmy-owl is generally associated with dense stands of ironwood, palo verde, and mesquite; and the burrowing owl is found in open, sparsely vegetated areas with mammal burrows for nesting as well as along river/wash banks.
+Burrowing owls tend to be tolerant of human presence, and will nest in human-modified landscapes, thereby encountering human activity and potential loss to burrows or habitat.
+This would include clearing habitat and grading banks for a railroad system.
 In addition, depending on the alignment, protected desert habitat within Picacho Peak State Park could be acquired as ROW for a passenger rail system.